 Milestones Do Not Make Meaningful Performance MeasuresOctober 5, 2009 by Stacey Barr

-“Complete business process review by June 2010” and “Implement customer relationship management system by December 2009” and “New workplace safety policy in place” are NOT performance measures, despite how often they appear as such in business and strategic plans and despite what many performance measure practitioners and experts might say.
+Milestones like “Complete business process review by June 2010” and “Implement customer relationship management system by December 2009” and “New workplace safety policy in place” are NOT performance measures, despite how often they appear as such in business and strategic plans and despite what many performance measure practitioners and experts might say.

 1. Milestones are about action, but measures are about results.